SMS Setup Information

 GameCube Controller

 I learnt the game on an original-issue (official) GameCube controller, which was worn out as fuck but cost only £10 on UK eBay.
 As I’ve improved and required better equipment (in-tact notches, non-squished button pads), I’ve ~annually replaced it with a new Smash Ultimate official GameCube Controller, for ~£40 from UK or Japan.
 I have never replaced controller parts and have only three times opened a GameCube controller (for cleaning or reclipping potentiometers to mitigate dropped spinputs).
-These controllers do have tough springs, so spam-spraying is harder if unmodified.
+These controllers do have tuff springs, so spam-spraying is harder if unmodified.

 Wii Homebrew